JMS55/jms55.github.io/content/posts/2024_10_25_virtual_geometry_bevy_0_15/index.md

 | Bounding Spheres |           234336           |
 |     **Total**    | **10588936 = 10.58894 mb** |

-*Memory used for the meshlet mesh in Bevy v0.14.*
+*Memory used for the bunny meshlet mesh in Bevy v0.14.*

 |       Data Type       |        Size (bytes)       |
 |:---------------------:|:-------------------------:|